Mistralys/skyrim-notes/README.md

 As long as this number stays below 256, all is good.
 Beyond this, manual adjustments are needed: Converting plugins that could be light to light plugins in xEdit, or even merge mods.
 This needs separate tutorials however.

+### Exporting the Vortex mods list

+This can only be done with a Vortex extension.
+At the time of writing (december 2021), there is only one extension that does this: [ModlistBackup][].

+To install it, do the following:

+1. Open Vortex
+2. Go to "Extensions"
+3. Click "Find more"
+4. Search for "Modlist"
+5. Install the mod from the list
+6. Restart Vortex
+7. Go to "Mods"
+8. Click on the "Modlist" button
+9. Choose "Modlist backup only this game"

+This creates a JSON file with a list of all mods.
+However, this list only contains the original mod names - not the ones renamed and tagged in Vortex.

+To add the custom name to the JSON, a small hack is needed:

+1. Close Vortex
+2. Open the folder `%AppData%\Vortex\plugins`
+3. Find the extension folder, e.g. `Vortex Extension Update - Modlist Backup v0.3.2`
+4. Open the file `index.js` in a text editor
+5. Search for `transformModFormat`
+6. Insert the following line after `name: mod.attributes.modName,`:
+7. `displayName: (typeof(mod.attributes.customFileName) !== undefined ? mod.attributes.customFileName : ''),`
+8. Start Vortex again, export the list.

 ## ENB handling

 Download for Skyrim: [ENB][].